Public Realm Operations Ambassador

 - Other duties as assigned.

-- Self-motivated, energetic learner and leader with a good sense of humor.
+- Self-motivated, energetic leaner with a growth mindset.

-- Strong communication skills, both verbal and written.
+- Ability to communicate effectively, both verbal and written.

 - Ability to follow instructions.